-- The value of the Scheme's investments may be affected by factors affecting the securities markets such as price and volume volatility in the capital markets, interest rates, currency exchange rates, changes in law / policies of the government, taxation laws and political, economic or other developments which may have an adverse bearing on individual Securities, a specific sector or all sectors.
+• The value of the Scheme's investments may be affected by factors affecting the securities markets such as price and volume volatility in the capital markets, interest rates, currency exchange rates, changes in law / policies of the government, taxation laws and political, economic or other developments which may have an adverse bearing on individual Securities, a specific sector or all sectors.
 Consequently, the NAV of the Units of the Scheme may be affected.

-There is an element of unpredictable market cycles that could run for extended periods. - Loss of value due to obsolescence, or regulatory changes can lead to permanent loss of capital. - •Equity Securities and equity-related Securities are volatile and prone to price fluctuations on a daily basis.
+• Equity Securities and equity-related Securities are volatile and prone to price fluctuations on a daily basis.
 The liquidity of investments made by the Scheme may be restricted by trading volumes and settlement periods.
 This may impact the ability of the Unit Holders to redeem their Units.
-In view of this, the Trustee has the right, in its sole discretion to limit Redemptions (including suspending Redemption) in certain circumstances [outlined in Section I - 'Restrictions on Redemptions'].
+In view of this, the Trustee has the right, in its sole discretion to limit Redemptions (including suspending Redemption) in certain circumstances [as outlined in SAI - 'Restrictions on Redemptions'].

-- Settlement periods may be extended significantly by unforeseen circumstances leading to delays in receipt of proceeds from sale of securities.
+• Settlement periods may be extended significantly by unforeseen circumstances.
 The inability of the Scheme to make intended Securities purchases, due to settlement problems, could cause the Scheme to miss certain investment opportunities.
-Similarly, the inability to sell Securities held in the Scheme's portfolio could result, at times, in potential losses to the Scheme, should there be a subsequent decline in the value of Securities held in the Scheme's portfolio. - Investments in equity and equity related Securities involve a degree of risk and investors should not invest in the Scheme unless they can afford to take the risk of losing their investment. - The liquidity and valuation of the Scheme's investments due to its holdings of Securities proposed to be listed may be affected if they have to be sold prior to the target date for disinvestment. - Securities which are not quoted on the stock exchanges are inherently illiquid in nature and carry a larger liquidity risk in comparison with Securities that are listed on the exchanges or offer other exit options to the investors, including put options.
+Similarly, the inability to sell Securities held in the Scheme's portfolio could result, at times, in potential losses to the Scheme, should there be a subsequent decline in the value of Securities held in the Scheme's portfolio.

+• Investments in equity and equity related Securities involve a degree of risk and investors should not invest in the Scheme unless they can afford to take the risk of losing their investment.

+• The liquidity and valuation of the Scheme's investments due to its holdings of Securities proposed to be listed may be affected if they have to be sold prior to the target date for disinvestment.

+• Securities which are not quoted on the stock exchanges are inherently illiquid in nature and carry a larger liquidity risk in comparison with Securities that are listed on the exchanges or offer other exit options to the investors, including put options.
 The AMC may choose to invest in Securities proposed to be listed within the regulatory limit.
 This may however increase the risk of the portfolio.